Skip to content

 • Mood disorders, like depression or bipolar disorder.

-It’s good to be aware of these coexisting conditions because they can cause symptoms similar to ADHD.
-This, in turn, can make diagnosing ADHD more complex.
+It’s good to be aware of these coexisting conditions because they can cause symptoms similar to ADHD signs women, alongside getting a radical guide for women with ADHD.
+This, in turn, can make diagnosing ADHD in older women more complex.
 However, an experienced clinician will be aware of this challenge.

 Adults with ADHD can experience depression or anxiety, problems with family, sexual behavior, work, and substance abuse.
 It is crucial to obtain an assessment to learn ADHD symptoms in women and treatment options to support your loved one with ADHD best.
 [5]